noriakis/q2-pathway/README.md

 # q2-pathway

-QIIME2 plugin for analyzing gene family abundances and biological pathway information obtained from 16S rRNA gene sequencing data.
+QIIME 2 plugin for analyzing gene family abundances and biological pathway information obtained from 16S rRNA gene sequencing data.

 ## Installation

-After activating the QIIME2 environment, ALDEx2 shuold be installed if you are to use the statistics from the package.
+After activating the QIIME 2 environment, ALDEx2 shuold be installed if you are to use the statistics from the package.

 ```r
 install.packages("BiocManager")